agude/agude.github.io/_posts/2020-06-30-machine_learning_deployment_shadow_mode.md

 If you're interested in a broader overview of building and deploying machine learning products, I highly recommend [Emmanuel Ameisen's][manu] book:
-[_Building Machine Learning Powered Applications_][book]![^1]
+[_Building Machine Learning Powered Applications_][book]![^disclaimer]

 [manu]: https://mlpowered.com/
 [book]: https://mlpowered.com/book/
+[^disclaimer]: **Disclaimer**: I was a technical editor for the book, but make no money off sales.

 ## What Is Shadow Mode?

-To launch a model in shadow mode, you deploy the new, shadow model alongside the old, live model.[^2] The live model continues to handle all requests, but the shadow model also runs on some (or all) of the requests.
+To launch a model in shadow mode, you deploy the new, shadow model alongside the old, live model.[^live] The live model continues to handle all requests, but the shadow model also runs on some (or all) of the requests.
 This allows you to safely test the new model against real data while avoiding the risk of service disruptions.

+[^live]: By _"live model"_, I mean whatever system is currently doing the job that the shadow model will do.
+It could be a model, a heuristic, a simple `if` statement, or even nothing at all.

 ## When Would I Use Shadow Mode?